Brawlify/CDN/brawlers/README.md

 ## borders
 Regular icon that includes the border that's standard in profile icons.
 200x200 in size or bigger, always a fixed size square

+## emoji
+Default pin for the corresponding brawler linked by their ID.
+Multiple sizes, smaller icons